Loading...

 DeepSeek: DeepSeek V3.1

 DeepSeek-V3.1 is a large hybrid reasoning model (671B parameters, 37B active) that supports both thinking and non-thinking modes via prompt templates.
 It extends the DeepSeek-V3 base with a two-phase long-context training process, reaching up to 128K tokens, and uses FP8 microscaling for efficient inference.
-Users can control the reasoning behaviour with the reasoning
+Users can control the reasoning behaviour with the reasoning enabled boolean.
+Learn more in our docs

 The model improves tool use, code generation, and reasoning efficiency, achieving performance comparable to DeepSeek-R1 on difficult benchmarks while responding more quickly.
 It supports structured tool calling, code agents, and search agents, making it suitable for research, coding, and agentic workflows.